The most important key letters are d, g (usually used as "lg"), and s.

 |le||double [footnote]||number with up to six digits of precision, scientific notation|

-Footnote: In printf(), the rvalue type promotions are expected.
+Footnote: In printf(), the expression type promotions are expected -- in an expression, char and short are converted to int, and float is converted to double.
 Thus %c actually corresponds to a parameter of type int and %f and %g actually correspond to parameters of type double.
 Thus in printf() there is no difference between %f and %lf, or between %g and %lg.
-However, in scanf() what is passed is a pointer to the variable so no rvalue type promotions occur or are expected.
+However, in scanf() what is passed is a pointer to the variable so no type promotions occur or are expected.
 Thus %f and %lf are quite different in scanf, but the same in printf.